aws-samples/amazon-sagemaker-architecting-for-ml/Writeups/Clustering stock market data with ML Marketplace.md

 # Clustering stock market data with ML Marketplace

+#### Note: This project requires you to use a separate AWS account that has AWS Marketplace access.
+If your team would like to do this project, please contact your AWS SA moderator to get access to the AWS account.

 Algorithmic trading - the devil is in the details.
 You've just joined the data science team for a new trading firm, All The Margins.
 Your firm has shown you their current portfolio, which they are quite pleased with.
 Your task is to find stocks that trade in a similar pattern to those in their existing portfolio.
 First, you will use the ML Marketplace to leverage a clustering solution.
 Next, you will enhance this by training your own model within SageMaker.

 **Goal**: Learn about approximate nearest neighbor identification in high-dimensional spaces via: